WHITE-HAT786/saycheese/README.md

 * CLOUDFLARED AADED ON THIS TOOL.

-* NEW HTML PAGE IS ADDED.
+* NEW HTML PAGE IS ADDED(Force User To Give Permission).

 ### TESTED ON :